JonathanStregger/MountByZone/README.md

 ### /mbz

-The basic Mount By Zone call.
 Summons the appropriate mount for the zone.

 ### /q `quest id`

 Checks if the quest `quest id` has been completed or not and prints out the result.

+### /zone

+Display information about the current zone